Xpertly-in/account-frontend/prd.md

           └── data/
 ```

-Each test file follows the naming convention `[ComponentName].test.tsx` to clearly identify the component being tested.
+Each test file follows the naming convention of `[ComponentName].test.tsx` for components and `[helperName].test.ts` for helper functions.

 ### 12.4 Test Coverage Targets